Aidar5/nattoeng/docs/source/book/additional_info/naming_conventions/underscore_names.rst

 Two underscores before name
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-ДTwo underscores before method name are not used simply as an agreement.
+Two underscores before method name are not used simply as an agreement.
 Such names are transformed into format "class name + method name".
 This allows the creation of unique methods and attributes of classes.

     This transformation is only performed if less than two underscore endings or no underscores.